-Never attempt to repair or change the setting of MEC Pressure Relief Valves.
-Any changes in settings or repairs in the field will void the MEC warranty and product listings, and may create a serious hazard.
+Never attempt to repair or change the setting of pressure relief valves.
+Any changes in settings or repairs in the field will void manufacturer warranty and product listings, and may create a serious hazard.

-While the functioning of a pressure relief valve appears to be relatively simple, the assembly and test procedure used to manufacture these MEC products is rather complex.
+While the functioning of a pressure relief valve appears to be relatively simple, the assembly and test procedure used to manufacture these products is rather complex.
 Highly specialized test fixtures and specially trained personnel are necessary to attain proper relief valve settings.
 These fixtures and personnel are available only at the factory.